yuming-h/FooDB-Server/README.md

 ## Schema and Spec

-The database was made with a self-hosted PostgreSQL instance and the entire server was deployed with Docker.
+The database was made with a self-hosted PostgreSQL instance.
 The schema can be found below, where underlined items constitute primary keys and thick arrows represent unique (exactly one) relationships.

 ![er-diagram](/assets/er-diagram.png)